pascomnet/documentation/mobydick/content_en/10integration/04exchange.md

 Label assignments will NOT be displayed when using the "Save and Simulate" tool.
 {{% /notice  %}}

-To check whether the label assignment has been successful, go to the pascom PBX Web-UI menu options `Users` > `Phonebool`.
+To check whether the label assignment has been successful, go to the pascom PBX Web-UI menu options `Users` > `Phonebook`.
 Select and `Edit` an appropriate user and check whether the assignment was successful under the `Labels` tab.
 Alternatively, you can check your results by accessing the Company Phonebook via the pascom Desktop Client.